Farsi vs Dari: Major Similarities and Differences

 From a more common Arabic root

-Overall, formal Farsi and Dari grammar is the same.
+Overall, formal grammar is the same in Afghan and Iranian Persian.

-The main difference is that in the present continuous tense in Dari the particle daaram (دارم) is not used.
-It doesn’t carry any specific meaning in Farsi except to emphasise the present continuous (rather than the simple present or future).
+The main difference is that in the present continuous tense in Dari, the particle daaram (دارم) is not used.
+It doesn’t carry any specific meaning in Persian except to emphasise the present continuous (rather than the simple present or future).

-In colloquial Dari, there are simplifications made to grammar that are similar in style to those in Farsi, but different in substance.
+In colloquial Dari, there are simplifications made to grammar that are similar in style to those in Iranian Persian, but different in substance.

 For example, in colloquial Dari, the first-person subject pronoun “I”, man (من), is pronounced ma, omitting the final -n.
-This doesn’t happen in Farsi.
+This doesn’t happen in Iran.

-Similarly, in the second-person (he/she) singular conjugation, both Farsi and Dari simplify the pronunciation, but in slightly different ways — Farsi changes the -ad ending to -eh, and Dari changes it to -ah.
+Similarly, in the second-person (he/she) singular conjugation, both Iranians and Afghans simplify the pronunciation, but in slightly different ways — Iranian Persian speakers changes the -ad ending to -eh, and Afghan persian pseakers changes it to -ah.
 (In Perso-Arabic script, it’s written the same way.)

 he/she doesایشان می کند